Gwynbl31dd/nso_controller/README.md

 Since the version 1.3.2 you do not need to valide the commit before running it.
 BUT if you create your own commit object, nso.validateCommit() must be called.
 Since the version 1.3.3 you do not need to start a transaction.
-The transaction will be automatically started on the running database, with the option read_right.
+The transaction will be automatically started on the running database, with the option read_write.
 Using startTransaction() is only required if you want to modify the options.

-This is due to JRPC, JRPC expecte a validation.
+This is due to JRPC, JRPC expects a validation.
 But NSOController will take care of it if you did not.

 NOTE : after a successful commit, you need to create a new transaction.